-DEAN OF STUDENTS ASSISTANT CAMPUS DIRECTOR- MILFORD
+DEAN OF STUDENTS MILFORD CAMPUS

-I have over 13 years working in Higher Education Student Affairs and 20+ years working in the child welfare/human services realm.
+I have over 14 years working in Higher Education Student Affairs and 20+ years working in the child welfare/human services realm.
 These various roles all involved identifying both strengths and barriers to human flourishing and developing client/student-centered strategies to assist in achieving goals.
-Currently, I have oversight of my campus' prevention and student development efforts that are centered around a holistic model of wellbeing and grounded in best practices.
+Currently, I have administrative oversight of the college's Behavior Intervention Team, counseling services, disability services, TRiO and student code of conduct.
+Additionally, I lead my campus' prevention and student development efforts which are centered around a holistic model of wellbeing and grounded in best practices.